EXPLAINER: Is Alex Jones’ trial about free speech rights?

 HAVE BOTH SIDES REFERRED TO THE FIRST AMENDMENT?

 Yes.
-During opening statements last week, plaintiff lawyer Mark Bankston told jurors it doesn't protect defamatory speech.
+During opening statements last week, plaintiffs' lawyer Mark Bankston told jurors it doesn't protect defamatory speech.

 “Speech is free," he said, "but lies you have to pay for.”